Should I cancel my 401K and withdraw my funds?

-Your Retirement Money Is Safe From Creditors
+Your Retirement Money Is Safe from Creditors

-What About Borrowing Money From My 401(k)?
+What About Borrowing Money from My 401(k)?

-Paying off some of your debt with a 401(k) loan could help improve your debt-to-income ratio, a calculation lenders make to determine how much you can handle, payments-wise.
+Paying off some of your debt with a 401(k) loan could help improve your debt-to-income ratio, a calculation lenders make to determine how much debt you can handle.
 If you’re almost able to qualify for a consolidation or home equity loan, but your ratio is too high, a small loan from your retirement account, amortized over 5 years at a low interest rate may make the difference.

 Debt Relief Without Cancelling My 401K

 Before borrowing money from your retirement account, consider other options like nonprofit credit counseling or a home equity loan.
-You may be able to access a non profit debt management plan where your payments are consolidated, without having to take out a new loan.
+You may be able to access a nonprofit debt management plan where your payments are consolidated, without having to take out a new loan.
 A credit counselor can review your income and expenses and see if you qualify for debt consolidation without taking out a new loan.